 The Ikwerre, also known as Iwhuruọha, is a prominent ethnic group in Rivers State, Nigeria.
 They are the largest subgroups of the Igbo people in the region.
-Traditional history has classified the Ikwerre into seven groups called “Ikwerre Essa,” which include Elele, Isiokpo, Rumuji, Emohua, Choba, Aluu, Igwuruta, and Obio.
+Traditional history has classified the Ikwerre into seven groups called “Ikwerre Essa,”.
+They include Elele, Isiokpo, Rumuji, Emohua, Choba, Aluu, Igwuruta, and Obio.
 This classification was recognized by Forde and Jones in their ethnographic study of the Igbo-speaking peoples of South Eastern Nigeria.

-The Ikwerre lands in Rivers State, Nigeria, are known to be rich in oil resources.
+The Ikwerre lands in Rivers State are known to be rich in oil resources.
 The area is home to several major oil fields, including the Eleme Petrochemical Company, one of Africa’s largest petrochemical complexes.
 The oil industry has played a significant role in the economy of the Ikwerre people, providing employment opportunities and driving economic growth in the region.

 Different Aspects Of The Ikwerre Tribe